eventflow/EventFlow/Documentation/Subscribers.rst

 See :ref:`RabbitMQ setup <setup-rabbitmq>` for details on how to get started using RabbitMQ_.

-After RabbitMQ has been configured, all domain events are are published to a exchange named ``eventflow`` with routing keys in the following format.
+After RabbitMQ has been configured, all domain events are published to a exchange named ``eventflow`` with routing keys in the following format.